autocore-ai/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 In order to reproduce the demo as in [real life](@ref avpdemo-impressions), manually drive the vehicle from the spawning point to the drop-off zone as shown on the image below.
 It may be worthwhile to spend a minute or two to drive a few laps around the map to see what is where.

+Use the up and down arrow keys to accelerate or brake, respectively.
+The right and left arrow keys are used for steering the vehicle.
+Upon initialization the vehicle should be place in Drive mode.
+To change this to Reverse, use the PageDown key.
+The PageUp key can be used to put the vehicle back into Drive.
+For more information about the control in LGSVL, press the controller button in the bottom left corner.

 In the image below, orange boxes indicate lidar objects, red points indicate lidar points that are generated as artificial input from simulation, and white dots indicate the point-cloud map used by the